lowildlr10/pis/README.md

 4. Change the password.

-5. Input all the necessary data in the library.
+5. Input all the necessary data to the library.